yomichi/SpinMonteCarlo.jl/README.md

 # Simple example

-[The following program](example/ising.jl) calculates temperature v.s. specific heat of the ferromagnet Ising model on a 16x16 square lattice by Swendsen-Wang algorithm.
+[The following program](example/ising.jl) calculates temperature v.s. specific heat of the ferromagnetic Ising model on a 16x16 square lattice by Swendsen-Wang algorithm.

 ``` julia
 using SpinMonteCarlo